Zone file: File format

 A zone file is a sequence of line-oriented entries, each of which is either a directive or a text description that defines a single resource record (RR).
 An entry is composed of fields separated by any combination of white space (tabs and spaces), and ends at a line boundary except inside a quoted string field value or a pair of enclosing formatting parentheses.
 Any line may end with comment text preceded by a semicolon, and the file may also contain any number of blank lines.

-Entries may occur in any order in a zone file, with some exceptions.
+Entries may occur in any order in a zone file with an exception that SOA record must be at top of the zone.

 Directives are control entries that affect the rest of the zone file.
 The first field of a directive consists of a dollar sign followed by a keyword: